alessandrosisniegas/casino/README.md

 Type 'help' for available commands or 'quit' to exit.

 OK Welcome to Casino!
 Use SIGNUP <username> <password> or LOGIN <username> <password>

-> SIGNUP frankie fs_blank
+$ signup mark zuckerburg
-OK Account created for frankie with balance $1000.00
+OK Account created for mark with balance $10000.00

-> LOGIN frankie fs_blank
+$ login mark zuckerburg
-OK Welcome back, frankie!
-Balance: $1000.00
+OK Welcome back, mark!
+Balance: $10000.00

-> help
+$ help
 OK Available commands:

 Account Management:
   SIGNUP <username> <password> - Create a new account LOGIN <username> <password>  - Login to your account